Koulio/scalable-qa-with-docker/README.md

 ####Then:

-You have to start services yourself with ```systemctl```, a utility baked into CoreOs designed to stop, start and manage processes defined in [unit files](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd/), for example let's start gitbucket:
+You have to start services yourself with [systemctl](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd/), a utility baked into CoreOs designed to start, stop and manage processes defined in unit files.
+Let's start mesos:

     $ vagrant ssh core-01
-    $ sudo systemctl start gitbucket
+    $ sudo systemctl start mesos-master

 You can follow the progress of services booting when logging on to a core, for example core-01:

     $ vagrant ssh core-01
-    $ journalctl -u gitbucket -f
+    $ journalctl -u mesos-master -f

 ## Services Provided